counseling Today

-Founded in 2001, Counseling Today's vision is to empower school counselors to advocate for their students through their Comprehensive School Counselor Programs by providing them with the knowledge, skills, and resources to expand their capabilities and influence.
-We believe that school counselors provide solutions that result in increased student success in the home, the school, the community and the world.
+Founded in 2001, Counseling Today’s vision is to empower school counselors to advocate for their students through their Comprehensive School Counselor Programs by providing them with the knowledge, skills, and resources to expand their capabilities and influence.
+We believe that school counselors provide solutions that result in increased student success in the home, the school, the community, and the world.
+This includes fostering academic growth in children, implementing mental health education in schools, and supporting trauma-sensitive practices through trauma-informed school training.

 The mission of Counseling Today is to improve the quality of the school culture and climate and foster a genuine belief in success for all students by providing professional development and training.
-We provide services and materials that are designed to help counselors, teachers, parents and the community reach the whole child.
+We provide school counseling consulting services and materials that are designed to help school counselors, teachers, parents, and the community reach the whole child.
+Our work supports mental health workshops for schools and integrates expert insights from an educational consultant for school counselors.

 From the ASCA Counselor Association:

-ASCA's Careers/Roles Page responds to the question, "What does a Counselor do?" and contains a wealth of information on the roles of school counselors, how to become a school counselor, promoting your school counseling program, research on the effectiveness of school counseling and more.
+ASCA’s Careers/Roles Page responds to the question, “What does a school counselor do?” and contains a wealth of information on the roles of school counselors, how to become a school counselor, promoting your school counseling services, research on the effectiveness of school counseling, and more.
+As we move toward a future focused on the academic growth of children, the role of the school counselor becomes increasingly aligned with mental health education in schools and whole-child development.

 The School Counselor as a Mental Health Professional